 Security

-Provide username and passwords to [Municipality] and PennDOT for secure user access.

-Malfunction Management Unit (MMU)

-Provide and set up software to communicate remotely with the IP addressable malfunction management units in each local cabinet.
-Software to obtain active status, time stamped non-volatile configuration changes, monitor resets, temperature, and true RMS voltages, event log records, alarm logs, data archival information, monitor resets, and temperature.
+Work with the UCC administrator within the District Traffic Unit to obtain secure access for users from each municipality within the project limits.

 Complete the system setup prior to beginning the 30-day system test.
-Contact the Representative and PennDOT Traffic Unit one week prior to municipal computer installation to allow the Representative and PennDOT Traffic Unit to be present.
-Test system in accordance with Section 953.3(d)2.
-Provide one week’s worth of volume data for every system and local detector within the system before beginning of 30-day system test.
+Test system in accordance with Section 953.3(r).
 Halt system test if there is a failure in communications.
 Determining the communication problem is the responsibility of the contractor.
-Call for the PennDOT Traffic Unit fiber contact to be present while determining the communications problem.
 If the communications problem was the result of a device supplied by the Contractor, restart the 30-day system test entirely upon correction of communications.

-Signal Timing Adjustments: Perform timing changes as directed within 24 hours of notification.
+Signal Timing Adjustments: Perform timing changes, as directed, within 24 hours of notification.
 Record the existing timing of each controller.
 Make two copies placing one in the controller cabinet while retaining the other.
 The record consists of a copy of the timing and phasing diagram and includes the date, the change made, the name of the person authorizing the change, and the name of the person making the change.
 Before making a timing change, check the existing timing settings and verify that they are as indicated on the most recent record.
 Notify the Engineer if unauthorized timing changes have been made.
 Provide a copy of each change of record

 Advanced Railroad Interconnect.

-Perform table top exercise on RTMC floor to demonstrate the full functionality of controller unit with Unified Command and Control software prior to submission of shop drawings for review and approval.
-Provide cabinet documentation and labeling for single, multi-bay, and PennDOT District 6-0 RTMC equipment room cabinet equipment installations as follows:
+Perform tabletop exercise on RTMC floor to demonstrate the full functionality of controller unit with Unified Command and Control software prior to submission of shop drawings for review and approval.
+Provide cabinet documentation and labeling for single, multi-bay, and PennDOT RTMC equipment room cabinet equipment installations as follows:

 For standard prewired cabinets, provide detailed wiring diagrams showing all active and passive components, wiring, and terminations.
 Wiring labels from the manufacturer to correspond to the wiring diagrams provided.